IamTheKaaZZ/cpp_modules/README.md

 # CPP_Modules
-First steps into Object-Oriented Programming!
+First steps into Object-Oriented Programming!<br>
+**DISCLAIMER**<br>For the sake of getting a grasp on the basics of C++, we are only allowed to use the CPP-98 standard.

 ## Table of contents